tymyrddin/purple/source/docs/ai-security/external.md

 response formats, and produces outputs within historical ranges.
 The compromise is in the training or serving infrastructure, not in the API interface.

+The attacker's touch point in this layer is not the organisation's own systems.
+It is the vendor's training pipeline, the upstream data sources the vendor aggregates, or the enrichment feeds the vendor incorporates.
+The organisation's pipeline is never accessed directly; influence enters the system through externally generated API responses that are treated as trusted inputs.

 ## What dependency means for the threat model

 The organisation's threat model includes the threat model of every external dependency that influences